 (c) To teach them about the values of life like hard work, contentment, honesty and compassion.

-3. What is the drawback of giving children too much too soon?
+(d) None of these - What is the drawback of giving children too much too soon?

 (a) They fail to cope with life’s disappointments when they grow up.